ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 ## Instrument Page not Working on Web Dashboard

 Check that the instrument is in the list of Instruments in https://github.com/ISISComputingGroup/JSON_bourne/blob/master/webserver.py and that the version on NDAEXTWEB1 is up-to-date.

+## `cmake error: could not load cache` seen during build

+Try deleting any `CMakeCache.txt` files in the appropriate directory